 Elise Turner graduated from Drexel's Psychology MS program in June of 2015.
 During her time at Drexel, Elise completed a master’s thesis examining the relationship between neuropsychological functioning, cognitive engagement, and reading achievement in pediatric brain tumor survivors.
 Elise is currently pursuing a PhD in Clinical Psychology at the University of Florida.

 Elizabeth Nicholls, PhD completed her doctoral studies in the PCAP lab.
-She is currently a Postdoctoral Fellow at Nemours/A. I. duPont Hospital for Children in Wilmington, Delaware, where she also completed her predoctoral internship at Nemours.
+She then completed a postdoctoral fellowship at Nemours/A. I. duPont Hospital for Children in Wilmington, Delaware, where she also completed her predoctoral internship at Nemours.
 Elizabeth completed her undergraduate degree at Virginia Commonwealth University in Richmond, Virginia and received a Master’s in Teaching from Seattle University in Seattle, Washington.
 Elizabeth is interested in various areas of pediatric and clinical child psychology affecting underserved and minority populations including resiliency and mental health promotion among children with chronic illness.
 As a postdoctoral fellow, Elizabeth's research and clinical activities focus primarily on children and families experiencing cardiac conditions and chronic pain.

 Kelly Jones, Ph.D. graduated from Drexel University's clinical psychology doctoral program in December of 2013.
 She completed a pre-doctoral internship in pediatric neuropsychology at UCLA-Semel Institute for Neuroscience and Human Behavior and is currently working within the department of neuro-oncology at the Children’s Hospital of Philadelphia.
 Kelly then completed a post-doctoral fellowship in pediatric neuropsychology at the Kennedy Krieger Institute/ Johns Hopkins University College of Medicine.
 Kelly’s research and clinical interests relate to neurocognitive functioning in pediatric populations, especially children with sickle cell disease or brain tumors.
 She is currently a pediatric neuropsychologist at Dell Children’s Medical Center in Austin, Texas.